 Equity financing has some components that may be advantageous compared to other financing options for some businesses.
 Generally, investments don’t have to be repaid with monthly payments, which can free up much-needed cash flow for young businesses.
 Additionally, investors with prior industry experience can serve as advisors and may contribute invaluable guidance.

 On the other hand, finding and pitching investors can take a large investment of time, effort, and patience, as you might need to make several presentations before an investor match is found.
 In addition, you also need to determine how much of your business you want to offer to equity partners.
 To maintain control of your company, a good rule of thumb is ensuring you retain at least 51% ownership.

 Who Are Equity Investors?

 There are a number of different types of equity investors.
-The type of investor you’ll attract depends on the industry, stage and size of your business.
+The type of investor you’ll attract usually depends on the industry, stage, and size of your business.
 Some investors are strictly interested in early-stage businesses, when the risk is highest but so is the possible return on investment.
 Other investors might seek more-established businesses with proven track records.

-- Private equity: This is a separate fund that only invests in proven businesses with substantial earnings.
+- Private equity: This is a separate fund that invests in proven businesses with substantial earnings.
 Private-equity firms can also purchase a company outright.